ambadyanands/getting-started/README.md

 ---

-## 1. Liability Waiver
+## 1. Code of Conduct
-Talk to any board member or Gerald Lau for a copy.
-It needs to be completed before participating in any official event.
+Before you can participate in any official events you'll need to do a bit of paperwork.
+Downlaoad, fill out, sign, and turn in our [Code of Conduct](https://github.com/uhmgreyhats/getting-started/blob/master/Grey%20Hats%20Computer%20Security%20and%20Ethics%20Agreement.docx) form to [Gerald Lau](glau@hawaii.edu).

 ## 2. Join Slack
 Slack is what we use for the majority of our communications.